Are you currently stuck in a beauty rut?

 That’s why you should try to clean them every two to three weeks.

 You can just soak them in warm soapy water and leave them to dry.
-However, I find that using a designated brush cleaner does the job even better!
+However, we find that using a designated brush cleaner does the job even better!

 The following three have the best reviews: